Guide to Work, Study, Travel and Living Abroad

 A school in France.

 The opportunities for U.S. citizens to teach overseas are as varied as they are plentiful.
 From applying for a stint in the Peace Corps to casually picking up work at any of the thousands of language institutes around the world, there is truly something out there for everyone.
-For teaching professionals seeking a longer-term overseas commitment, however, a slightly more competitive (and much higher paying) option exists.
+However, a slightly more competitive (and much higher paying) option exists for teaching professionals seeking a longer-term overseas commitment.

 Advantages of International Schools

-Nearly every capital city in the world plays host to what I’ll call an "international school."
-Some, like the school where I teach now, are known as "American" international schools, while others call themselves "colleges."
-Despite the discrepancy in their names, these independent, K-12, U.S.-accredited schools all have a common goal: to provide a high quality, American-curriculum education to a primarily expatriate clientele.
-They boast outstanding facilities, diverse student bodies and extremely competitive salaries and benefits for teachers.
+Nearly every capital city in the world plays host to what I'll call an "international school."
+Some — like the school where I teach now — are known as "American" international schools, while others call themselves "colleges."
+Despite the discrepancy in their names, these independent, K-12, U.S.-accredited schools all have a common goal: to provide high-quality, American-curriculum education to a primarily expatriate clientele.
+They boast outstanding facilities, diverse student bodies, and extremely competitive salaries and benefits for teachers.

 Quality of Life for the Teacher

 But the students are not the only delightful aspect of teaching at an international school.
-Altruism aside, there is the travel and, of course, there is the money.
-Over the course of the last school year, my wife, two daughters and I had the good fortune to explore Thailand, Malaysia, Hawaii, and Spain.
-Frankly, we wouldn’t have been able to manage this feat if it weren’t for the outstanding financial package offered by our school.
+Altruism aside, there is travel, and, of course, there is money.
+Over the last school year, my wife, two daughters, and I had the good fortune to explore Thailand, Malaysia, Hawaii, and Spain.
+Frankly, we wouldn't have been able to manage this feat if it weren't for the outstanding financial package offered by our school.

-Typically, international educators can expect to make what they might at a private school in the U.S. Bear in mind, however, that your salary will be tax free under U.S. laws, and rarely will you be required to pay host-country taxes.
+Typically, international educators can expect to make what they might at a private school in the U.S. Bear in mind that your salary will be tax-free under U.S. laws, and rarely will you be required to pay host-country taxes.
 In addition, most international schools provide their teachers with furnished housing, roundtrip airfare at the beginning and end of each contract, attractive retirement programs, full tuition remission for dependents, and comprehensive medical coverage.
-Two of the three schools I’ve taught in even gave me the use of a car.
+Two of the three schools I've taught in even gave me the use of a car.

-It is not unheard of for a teaching couple to live comfortably and travel on one salary and bank the other, particularly if they are teaching in a developing country.
+It is common for a teaching couple to live comfortably and travel on one salary and bank the other, particularly if they are teaching in a developing country.
 If you sign on in a city like Paris or London, though, all bets on saving are off.

 Placement Agencies and Job Fairs

-The process for securing a teaching (or administrative) position at an international school is fairly straightforward.
+Securing a teaching (or administrative) position at an international school is relatively straightforward.
 The International Educator, International School Services, and Search Associates are highly regarded placement agencies that work as liaisons between international schools and teachers looking for jobs overseas.
 They organize recruitment fairs in the U.S. every February, and you can count on at least one fair taking place on the East Coast and one on the West Coast.

 Tips for Landing An International School Teaching Position